tardate/LittleArduinoProjects/README.md

-# 359 Little Electronics and Arduino Projects
+# 360 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [AudioEffectsChips/HS088](./Electronics101/AudioEffectsChips/HS088) - figuring out the HS088 "Ding Dong" audio effects chip.
+> Latest addition:sparkles: [TL431/ShuntRegulator](./Electronics101/TL431/ShuntRegulator) - testing a TL431 voltage reference (regulator) circuit with manual course and fine trim.

 Just my collection of electronics projects, many involving an Arduino in one way or another.